Pella (municipality)

-Pella (Πέλλα) is a municipality in the Pella regional unit of Macedonia, Greece.
+Pella (Πέλλα) is a municipality in the Pella regional unit of Central Macedonia, Greece.
 The capital of the municipality is Giannitsa, the largest town of the regional unit.
 On the site of the ancient city of Pella is the Archaeological Museum of Pella.

 Municipality

 The municipality Pella was formed at the 2011 local government reform by the merger of the following 5 former municipalities, that became municipal units: